stubailo/meteor-rest/packages/rest/README.md

 ## One-step JSON API for your publications and methods

-Add this package to get a JSON HTTP API for all of your Meteor app's publications and methods.
+Add this package to get an automatic JSON HTTP API for all of your Meteor app's publications and methods.
+It works with all of your existing security rules and authentication.
 This can be useful for many things:

 - Build a simple native mobile app on top of your Meteor app's data
 - Expose an API for other people to get data